-If you are taking the loan for discretionary expenses such as a holiday or a gift to a family member, we will make sure that you understand the longer-term risks of spending now and needing funds later.
-Basically, we will look after you like we would our own family, because once you are a client of ours that how we see you, one of our family.
+If you’re taking the loan for discretionary expenses, such as a holiday or a gift to a family member, we’ll ensure you understand the long-term risks of spending now and possibly needing funds later.

-Call us today on our free call number.
-Our operator will ask you a few questions and then pass you onto your nearest local trained Lending Specialist.
+Our operator will ask you a few questions and then hand you over to your closest trained Lending Specialist.